diggr/pyg/README.md

 ```
 The last command creates template files for the project configuration (config.yml), fetch items (channels.yml, videos.yml) and networks (network.yml).

-### Configure project

-Open config.yml and add:
-* Youtube API key
-* Url with user name and password of the elasticsearch server / prefix for the video/comment index (can be left blank if you don't intend of exporting data to ES)
-* Project name (not used at the moment)

 ### Command line interface